peer-base/peer-pad/docs/ARCHITECTURE.md

 ### IPFS node

-A Peerpad instance contains a [js-ipfs](https://github.com/ipfs/js-ipfs#readme) node with the Pubsub feature enabled.
+A PeerPad instance contains a [js-ipfs](https://github.com/ipfs/js-ipfs#readme) node with the Pubsub feature enabled.
 This is crucial for the CRDT (see below) to work, as well as making snapshots available.

 ### CRDT

 Each document is a CRDT of the text type.
-Underneath, Peerpad uses [the Y.js library](http://y-js.org) to create a shared data structure representing a document.
+Underneath, PeerPad uses [the Y.js library](http://y-js.org) to create a shared data structure representing a document.
 This data structure is conflict free, allowing concurrent edition of the document by multiple nodes. ([Read more about CRDTs here](https://github.com/ipfs/research-CRDT)).

 ### CRDT Transport